Documentary movie “The Basque Ball” (2003) on Basque nationalism, freedom, terrorism, independence …

 The Second Part of the Movie

-The movie is with English language subtitle.
+The movie is with English language subtitles.

 Read our Disclaimer/Legal Statement!

 We would like to ask you to consider a small donation to help our team keep working.
 We accept no advertising and rely only on you, our readers, to keep us digging the truth on history, global politics, and international relations.

 "Evicted five centuries ago by crusading Christians, the Arabs are back in Spain, using their oil dollars to buy land that was seized from their ancestors by the sword". — James M. Markham, The New York Times, 1981.
 The Madrid daily ABC wrote that 800 mosques in Spain are out of control.
 The Spanish daily La Razon charged that Gulf donors, such as Qatar, were a source of Spain's Islamization.
 The Saudis also launched a new Spanish television channel, Córdoba TV, as did Iran.
 They dream of, and work to, regain the "lost Caliphate" of Spain.
 Some Islamists do ...

 The following text by Michel Chossudovsky was presented in Seoul, South Korea in the context of the Korea Armistice Day Commemoration, 27 July 2013

 A Message for Peace.
 Towards a Peace Agreement and the Withdrawal of US Troops from Korea

 Armistice Day, 27 July 1953 is day of Remembrance for the People of Korea.